Alvinella pompejana: Physiology

-Alvinella pompejana’s blood is abnormally cool at 20-30°C. This is due to their blood's high positive cooperativity at these temperatures, thus haemoglobin is more likely to gain oxygen, an essential feature in an environment with sparse oxygen levels.
+Alvinella pompejana's blood is abnormally cool at 20-30 °C. This is due to their blood's high positive cooperativity at these temperatures, thus haemoglobin is more likely to gain oxygen, an essential feature in an environment with sparse oxygen levels.
 Additionally, A. pompejana's gills have the highest specific surface area of any polychaete and small diffusion distances between the circulatory system and external seawater further assist in oxygenation.

-Alvinellidae have an exceptionally high congenital oxygen affinity and high heat is needed for oxygenation (𝚫H), to allow adequate release of oxygen within the body, the Pompeii worm has acidic blood with a pH range of 6.6-6.9.
-A lower pH decreases the energy required to unbind oxygen from haemoglobin by utilising the bohr effect.
-The effect gradually compounds as the haemoglobin’s 4 O2 binding sites are emptied, it is maximal when the haemoglobin is fully deoxygenated.
+Alvinellidae have an exceptionally high congenital oxygen affinity, in addition to a high heat requirement for oxygenation (𝚫H).
+Therefore, to allow adequate release of oxygen within the body, the Pompeii worm has acidic blood with a pH range of 6.6-6.9.
+A lower pH decreases the energy required to unbind oxygen from haemoglobin by utilising the Bohr effect.
+The effect gradually compounds as the haemoglobin's 4 O2 binding sites are emptied, it is maximal when the haemoglobin is fully deoxygenated.
 As a result, they can release all possible oxygen without expending excessive energy.
-To further compound this, A. pompejana’s vascular haemoglobin has a lower oxygen affinity when compared to coelomic haemoglobin.
-When it is time to rebind oxygen to the haemoglobin, the blood must be cooled to 20-30°C to regain optimal cooperativity.
+To further compound this, A. pompejana's vascular haemoglobin has a lower oxygen affinity when compared to coelomic haemoglobin.
+When it is time to rebind oxygen to the haemoglobin, the blood must be cooled to 20-30 °C to regain optimal cooperativity.
 However, hydrothermal vents reach much higher temperatures.
 This makes the low blood temperature strange and seemingly hard to maintain.

-The current hypothesis is that the polychaete worm somehow maintains an “external microenvironment” that does not exceed this 20-30°C limit.
-This is supported by evidence that A. pompejana’s mitochondrion break down when 30°C is exceeded.
-Despite this the worm still manages to live in vents that exceed 50°C. Furthermore, an inverse relationship is drawn between 𝚫H value and the temperature range of an environment; a higher 𝚫H means a habitat has a smaller range of temperatures with fewer fluctuations.
+The current hypothesis is that the polychaete worm maintains an “external microenvironment” that does not exceed this 20-30 °C limit, possibly through cold water being pulled into the tube during the worms repeated exit and entry in addition to the bacteria circulating this water around the worms body.
+This is supported by evidence that A. pompejana's mitochondria break down when 30 °C is exceeded.
+Despite this the worm still manages to live in vents that exceed 50 °C. Furthermore, an inverse relationship is drawn between 𝚫H value and the temperature range of an environment; a higher 𝚫H means a habitat has a smaller range of temperatures with fewer fluctuations.
 As A. pompejana has a high 𝚫H it is reasonable to theorise that their habitable temperature range is quite small with few fluctuations.